 As for gestational diabetes, this develops in some women during pregnancy.
 Depending on the measures taken to control diabetes, blood glucose levels can either go back to normal after giving birth or it may progress to type 2 diabetes.

-A non-official type of diabetes that’s getting a lot more attention in the recent years is called Type 1.5 diabetes or also known as Latent Autoimmune Diabetes in Adults (LADA).
+A non-official type of diabetes that’s getting a lot more attention in recent years is called Type 1.5 diabetes or also known as Latent Autoimmune Diabetes in Adults (LADA).
 Technically, it is a form of Type 1 diabetes but with some features commonly associated with Type 2 (e.g., slow onset).
 A patient with this condition also doesn’t fit the usual profile of Type 2 diabetics.
 It is possible for a person with normal weight and without any metabolic syndrome indicators to suffer LADA.

 Insulin Resistance and Prediabetes

 Diabetics are in a constant insulin struggle, also known as insulin resistance.
 This is a condition wherein a person fails to respond properly to insulin.
 Although it is a hallmark of patients with diabetes and prediabetes, these three terms are not synonymous.

 People with insulin resistance have impaired insulin sensitivity, making the hormone less effective in doing its job.
-To cope up, the pancreas deploys greater amounts of insulin to control blood sugar levels and keep cells energized.
-However, the cells which make the hormone wear out overtime.
+To cope, the pancreas deploys greater amounts of insulin to control blood sugar levels and keep cells energized.
+However, the cells which make the hormone wear out over time.
 This results in high blood glucose levels (as well as high HbA1C) – also called prediabetes and possibly, type 2 diabetes.

 The Gallbladder and Diabetes Connection

 People with diabetes are at greater risk of developing gallbladder diseases.
 As such, prophylactic cholecystectomy or emergency surgery is often recommended in patients with diabetes and gallstones, even if these are the “silent stones”.
 This is to prevent the higher mortality risk resulting from acute cholecystitis in diabetic patients compared to non-diabetics.
 Gallbladder diseases in people with diabetes are also said to be more complex and severe.

 There are a few theories on how diabetes and insulin resistance affects gallbladder health but no definite cause is identified.
 Below are some possible explanations of how diabetes relates to gallbladder damage: